dimitrit/waduzitdo/readme.md

 `%`
    Pad remainder of the current line with nulls.

-`←` (or backspace)
+`←` (or Backspace)
    Backspace to correct typing error.

-`↲` (or enter)
+`↲` (or Enter)
    End program line or statement.

-Any other character typed is stored in program memory.
+All other characters typed are stored in program memory.
 With each character typed the edit pointer is advanced by one position.
 This pointer may be reset using the `\` command.
+Existing lines may be listed using the `/` character, or overtyped and padded using the `%` character.

-A program line should not exceed 64 characters.
-The length of a user program is limited 256 bytes[^3].
+Program lines should not exceed 64 characters.
+The length of user programs is limited 256 bytes[^3].

-Note that because of WADUZITDO's minimal error checking and error handling capabilities, it is easy to get into a situation where the entire envirement needs to be reloaded.
+Note that because of WADUZITDO's minimal (i.e. non-existent!) error checking and error handling capabilities, it is easy to get into a situation which requires the system to be restarted.

 Refer to Kheriaty's BYTE article for further details on WADUZITDO statements and the editor.